auth0/docs/articles/flows/guides/client-credentials/includes/request-token.md

 ::: warning
 You should validate your token before saving it.
-To learn how, see [Validate an Access Token](/tokens/guides/access-token/validate-access-token).
+To learn how, see [Validate Access Tokens](/tokens/guides/validate-access-tokens).
 :::